mdda/deep-learning-workshop/ideas.md

       -  Current Oracle gets only 70% F1 on the actual data
       -  Current best dependency-tree sentence parser idea -> graph gets 50%
       -  So bigger win may be in refining the annotator
+      -  Seems to have merit...  => ViGIL workshop paper

 *  InfoMax / MinimumDescriptionLength -> Maximise information density

 ##  NIPS Workshops